My Search for the Best Carrot Cupcakes

 - In a medium bowl, mix together the flour, baking soda, salt and cinnamon.
 Set aside.

-- In a large bowl, whisk together the eggs, brown sugar and vanilla.
+- In a large bowl, whisk together the eggs, sugar and vanilla.
 Add the oil and melted butter and stir until mixed, then add the flour mixture and stir until mixed.
 Stir in the carrots, nuts and pineapple.

 - Line about 32 cupcake cups with liners Bake at 350 degrees for 20-24 minutes, or until they are golden and a toothpick inserted into the center comes out clean.